dupgit/sauvegarde/README.md

 to compile dependencies before compiling sauvegarde.

-Sauvegarde's project is known to compile (sometimes at the expense of recompiling and installing newer versions of dependencies) under Centos 7, Debian Jessie, Ubuntu 12.04 LTS, VoidLinux and raspbian 3 and on x86_64 and arm7l architectures.
+Sauvegarde's project is known to compile (sometimes at the expense of recompiling and installing newer versions of dependencies) and run under Centos 7, Debian Jessie, Ubuntu 12.04 LTS, VoidLinux and raspbian 3 and on x86_64 and arm7l architectures.
 Please let me know if you have compiled Sauvegarde successfully in a system that is not listed here.

 ### Optional